angryziber/synology-cast-photos/README.md

 Cast photos from NAS directly to TV
 ===================================

-Small set of scripts to cast photos stored on a Synology NAS directly to Google Chromecast.
+Cast photos stored on a Synology NAS directly to Google Chromecast or Android TV.

 ## Required hardware